 Surely there are many practicing foxhunters equally mystified by this question.
 For the answer we turned to our resident etymologist, author-editor Steven Price.

-To read more, a subscription is needed: Subscribers please log in at the top right.
-Others please click here for options.
+To read more, a subscription is required.
+Log in or click here to subscribe.